 No reading disappointment compares to a book that starts with fireworks of promise only to crash and burn like a petering petard.
-Sadly, such was Anna Bennett’s The Rogue Is Back In Town.
-I was excited after the first chapter (with its promise of early-Julia-Quinn-like humour); half-way through, I had a lip-twisting downward trend to my mouth; by 70% in, I was into full eye-roll and exasperated sighs territory.
+Such was Anna Bennett’s The Rogue Is Back In Town.
+I was excited after the first chapter (with its promise of early-Julia-Quinn-like humour); half-way through, I had a lip-twisting downward trend to my mouth; by 70% in, I was into eye-roll and exasperated sighs territory.

 First, let me set the scene for you, dear reader.
 In 1818 London, Lord Samuel Travis, fortune-less younger son, is the bane of his older brother’s existence: carousing, brawling, and neglecting debts.
 Older brother Nigel, heir and anti-prodigal son, sets Samuel an ultimatum: out of their home and into a property Nigel wishes to sell.
 Unfortunately, said property has an uncle and niece living in it, thanks to their deceased father’s largesse.
 Samuel must oversee their eviction and ensure the property is ready for sale.
 Can you see it coming, dear reader?
 Yes, Sam meets the adorable, malapropism-spouting Uncle Alistair and beautiful Miss Juliette Lacey and falls in love.
 Sam and Alistair get on like a house afire and Juliette and Sam, initial resentful bantering aside, follow suit.
 In a word, dear reader, they bond, full of affection and family-like feelings, with a strong dose of lustful yearnings on Sam and Juliette’s part.